danbev/learning-edge-computing/README.md

 ### Edge computing background
-Over the recent years more and more IoT devices have been deployed and these devices are creating more an more data that we want to use in some way.
+Over the recent years more and more IoT devices have been deployed and these devices are creating more and more data that we want to use in some way.
 What is currently most often the case is that these IoT devices are connected to some sort of gateway what will route the data to a cloud service for processing (analysis, processing, storing etc.).